 Based on what you find, you can start creating entity-relationship diagrams (ERDs) and make sense of how the data flows in the app.

 2. Create entity-relationship diagrams (ERD)

 Entity-relationship diagrams (ERDs) are visual representations of schemas or entity-relationship models.
-You can use these to develop a better understanding of how different tables relate to each other.
-You can also use these to get buy-in from analysts and end users.
+You can use these to better understand how different tables relate to each other and get buy-in from analysts and end users.